 '''

-$ ps aux | grep tail
+$ ps auxwww | grep tail

 '''

-The "aux" are options to the ps (process) command.
+The "auxwww" are options to the ps (process) command.
 The options mean display all process running that belong to you and to other users and provide information about who owns what process.
+The three "www"'s mean display the entire command line regardless of how long it is and wrap it in your window.